 The outer bark is removed and broken into small pieces and sold as a calcium-rich medicine.
 It can also be stripped, dried and used to make rope.
 There is heavy demand for rope made from baobabs because it is favoured over nylon for tethering cattle.

 Did you know?

-All six of Madagascar’s endemic baobab trees are threatened with extinction.
+Three of Madagascar’s six endemic baobab species are threatened with extinction.